 Codexis Announces Appointment of Sri Ryali as Chief Financial Officer

-/EIN News/ -- REDWOOD CITY, Calif., Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Codexis, Inc. (NASDAQ: CDXS), a leading enzyme engineering company, today announced the appointment of Sri Ryali as Chief Financial Officer effective immediately.
+REDWOOD CITY, Calif., Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Codexis, Inc. CDXS, a leading enzyme engineering company, today announced the appointment of Sri Ryali as Chief Financial Officer effective immediately.
 Mr. Ryali brings 20 years of finance and commercial experience in life sciences to Codexis.
-In this role, Mr. Ryali will lead all aspects of the Company’s financial operations and will report directly to Dr. Stephen Dilly, President and Chief Executive Officer of Codexis.
+In this role, Mr. Ryali will lead all aspects of the Company's financial operations and will report directly to Dr. Stephen Dilly, President and Chief Executive Officer of Codexis.

 "I am excited to announce the addition of Sri to Codexis as we continue to build a top executive leadership team with the strategic acumen, operational experience and commercial mindset to deliver on our prioritized corporate goals," said Dr. Dilly.
 "2023 is a pivotal year for our Company as we execute on our plan to focus resources on programs with the greatest potential for commercial success.
 Sri's extensive experience leading financial organizations within biopharmaceutical companies, including providing critical leadership and oversight for several new product launches, will be central to our ongoing efforts to create long-term shareholder value."